 When learning what taxes and withholdings were taken:

 - Look for the “Federal Tax Amount” to know just how much of your salary is going to federal taxes.
 The amount will depend on the number of exemptions that you have claimed on your W-4 form.
-In the event that you would like to change these exceptions, then you will have to fill out a new W-4 form.
-You may contact human resources if you would like to know how to best make changes to it.
+If you would like to change these exceptions, then you will have to fill out a new W-4 form.
+You can contact human resources if you want to know how to best make changes to it.

 - Find the item labeled as “State Tax” if you would like to know how much is going to that state that you live in.
 Remember that state tax will depend on the state that you live in, and you have to remember that not all states collect taxes.